 It’s possible to learn how to handle noise and interruptions during meditation so that you can do in a taxi, on the subway, a hotel lobby, park or airplane and still enjoy the benefits.

 Rather than needing a sanctuary, you can learn how to become the sanctuary so that you can stop, drop and meditate anywhere you feel safe and comfortable.

 Myth #6: It’s the same as exercise or making art

 Biking and drawing are two of my favorite activities, but they don’t produce the same benefits that meditating does.
 When we meditate we experience the benefits of stress release through de-excitement of the body, rather than activity that excites the body.

-Vedic meditation effortlessly triggers the mind into a state of deeply rested wakefulness (deeper than sleep, yet alert inside).
+Vedic Meditation effortlessly triggers a state of deeply rested wakefulness.
+We rest more deeply than during sleep, yet we feel alert inside.
 This de-excitement allows for deep-rooted stress to purify from the nervous system.

-Elevating the heart rate through exercise or focusing the mind in a creative project doesn’t provide the same depth of restfulness.
+Elevating the heart rate through exercise or focusing the mind in a creative project doesn’t provide the same depth of restfulness as Vedic Meditation.
 People who meditate daily report having higher quality experiences while exercising and making art, so meditation can bring even greater joy to your favorite activities.